Skip to content

 DGE reference values for the daily intake of folate in µg2

-In addition, the three nutrition societies mentioned pregnant women an increase in daily folate intake to 550-600 µg is recommended.
+In addition, the three aforementioned nutrition societies pregnant women an increase in daily folate intake to 550-600 µg is recommended.
 For Lactating women an increased recommendation of 450-500 µg vitamin B9 per day also applies.2,3,4

 The Functions of folic acid short and to the point: